ZsoltKRSY/Java-Spring-web-apps/README.md

 # Java-Spring-stuff
 ## Description
 Demo applications written in Java and HTML using Spring Boot.
-Data persistence in MySQL.
+Data persistence in MySQL.\
 Final deployed application under *demo* (online shop).
 Admin, developer and user roles.
-Functionalities to register, login and add, delete and modify products and users. https://products-sale-production.up.railway.app
+Functionalities to register, login and CRUD on products and users.\
+  https://products-sale-production.up.railway.app

 ## Technologies used